-The W77E468 will exit the Power Down mode with a reset or by an external interrupt pin enabled as level detect.
+The W77IC32 will exit the Power Down mode with a reset or by an external interrupt pin enabled as level detect.
 An external reset can be used to exit the Power down state.
 The high on RST pin terminates the Power Down mode, and restarts the clock.
-The on-chip hardware will now provide a delay of 65536 clock, which is used to provide time for the oscillator to restart and stabilize.
-Once this delay is complete an internal reset is activated and the program execution will restart from 0000h.
+The program execution will restart from 0000h.
 In the Power down mode, the clock is stopped, so the Watchdog timer cannot be used to provide the reset to exit Power down mode.

-The W77E468 can be woken from the Power Down mode by forcing an external interrupt pin activated, provided the corresponding interrupt is enabled, while the global enable(EA) bit is set and the external input has been set to a level detect mode.
+The W77IC32 can be woken from the Power Down mode by forcing an external interrupt pin activated, provided the corresponding interrupt is enabled, while the global enable(EA) bit is set and the external input has been set to a level detect mode.
 If these conditions are met, then the low level on the external pin re-starts the oscillator.
-The device will experience a warm-up delay of 65536 clock cycles to ensure the oscillation stabilize.
 Then device executes the interrupt service routine for the corresponding external interrupt.
 After the interrupt service routine is completed, the program execution returns to the instruction after the one which put the device into Power Down mode and continues from there.
 When RGSL(EXIF.1) bit is set to 1, the CPU will use the internal RC oscillator instead of crystal to exit Power Down mode.
-The microcontroller will automatically switch from RC oscillator to crystal after a warm-up delay of 65536 crystal clocks.
+The microcontroller will automatically switch from RC oscillator to crystal after clock is stable.
 The RC oscillator runs at approximately 2-4 MHz.
 Using RC oscillator to exit from Power Down mode saves the time for waiting crystal start-up.
 It is useful in the low power system which usually be awakened from a short operation then returns to Power Down mode.

-Table 5-1.
+Table 5.
 Status of external pins during Idle and Power Down

-Mode Program ALE PSEN PORT0 PORT1 PORT2 PORT3
+MODE PROGRAM MEMORY ALE PSEN PORT0 PORT1 PORT2 PORT3

-Memory

 Idle Internal 1 1 Data Data Data Data

-Idle External 1 1 Float Data Data Data
+Idle External 1 1 Float Data Address Data

 Power Down Internal 0 0 Data Data Data Data

 Power Down External 0 0 Float Data Data Data